jwplayer/jwplayer-tizen-app/README.md

         // Back Click Functionality
     }

-[Here](https://github.com/jwplayer/jwplayer-tizen-app/blob/master/tizen-demo-app/src/js/player.js#L21-L26) is an example of how the demo application handles them.
+[Here](https://github.com/jwplayer/jwplayer-tizen-app/blob/master/tizen-demo-app/src/js/player.js#L21-L26) is an example of how the demo application handles these events in the player screen.
 #### Adding/Updating Application Screens

 - Any changes made to the application’s source code belong in the `src` folder.